thingsboard/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 ![image](/images/samples/analytics/spark/spark-thingsboard-integration.svg)

-Let's assume we have big amount of weather stations that are located in different geo-location zones.
+Let's assume we have a large number of weather stations that are located in different geo-location zones.
-Thingsboard is used to collect, store and visualize wind speed from this stations, but we are also interested in average wind speed in each geo-location zone.
+Thingsboard is used to collect, store and visualize wind speed from these stations, but we are also interested in average wind speed in each geo-location zone.
-Once again, this is completely fake scenario just to demonstrate the integration of all components.
+Once again, this is a completely fake scenario just to demonstrate the integration of all components.

 In this scenario we are going to upload wind speed as a telemetry reading, however, the geo-location zone will be a static attribute of the weather station device.
 This is logical, since telemetry readings are going to change often, and the geo-location is static.

 We will analyze real-time data from multiple devices using [Spark Streaming](http://spark.apache.org/docs/latest/streaming-programming-guide.html) job with 10 seconds batch window.

-In order to store and visualize results of the analytics we are going to create one virtual device for each geo-location zone.
+In order to store and visualize the results of the analytics, we are going to create one virtual device for each geo-location zone.
 This is possible using special Thingsboard MQTT Gateway [API](/docs/reference/gateway-mqtt-api/).
 This API allows to efficiently stream data from multiple devices using single MQTT session.
-So, in our case, the Spark Job itself acts as a gateway that publish data on behalf of several virtual devices.
+So, in our case, the Spark Job itself acts as a gateway that publishes data on behalf of several virtual devices.
 Let's name this gateway as an **Analytics Gateway**.

 ### Prerequisites

-We assume you have Thingsboard [instance](/docs/user-guide/install/installation-options/) is up and running.
+We assume that you have a Thingsboard [instance](/docs/user-guide/install/installation-options/) up and running.
-We also assume you are familiar with Kafka and Spark and have also prepared those environments for this tutorial.
+We also assume that you are familiar with Kafka and Spark and have also prepared those environments for this tutorial.

 ### Thingsboard configuration steps